 Both Standard and Higher Level students will complete Papers 1 and 2.
 Paper 1 covers "approaches to psychology", and will consist of three short answer questions and one 22-mark essay.
+Paper 2 covers the into this.
+Understanding how the human mind works is fascinating.

-Paper 2 covers the options (abnormal and developmental psychology); Standard Level students will complete one 22-mark essay, while Higher Level students will complete two.
+options (abnormal and developmental psychology); Standard Level students will complete one 22-mark essay, while Higher Level students will complete two.
 Higher Level students will complete an additional third paper, which covers approaches to research.